Six Digit LED Frequency Display for the:

 7. Heath SB-104(A)

-Not Required! - an inexpensice 6 Digit Digital Frequency Counter available on eBay can nicely fulfill this need
+Not Required! - an inexpensive 6 Digit Digital Frequency Counter available on eBay can nicely fulfill this need

-8. FT-101 Family Interface - self contained and ALWAYS accurately reflects the bandswitch and mode settings!
+8. FT-101 Radio Family Interface - self contained and ALWAYS accurately reflects the CLARIFIER, BANDSWITCH, VFO and MODE settings! - New!

-Interfacing the DFD-2 to a Yeasu radio is a bit move involved as RG-174 miniature coaxial cable needs to be run withn the radio to the circuit boards providing the VFO, HFO and BFO (Carrier Oscillator) signals.
-Each lead is connected to the points shown below through a .01 mf capacitor and then run to the rear panel for connection to the DFD-2 proper.
-More on this below.
+On his website (search the Wayback Machine) Neil offered plans to interface his DFD-2 design with the Yaesu FT-101 series.
+Iinterfacing the DFD-2 to an FT-101 is a bit move involved as RG-174 miniature coaxial cable needs to be run withn the radio to the circuit boards providing the VFO, HFO and BFO (Carrier Oscillator) signals.
+Each lead is connected to the points shown below through a small capacitor (values stated later) and then run to the rear panel for connection to the DFD-2 proper..
+Three signals (HFO, BFO and VFO) need to be routed to the DFD-2 unit itself.

 9. Enclosure Suggestions